osism/documentation/source/configuration/networks.rst

 External API
 ============

-External API endpoints are in this network.
+External API endpoints are accessible on the external API network.
+This network is reachable by consumers of the cloud services.

 .. code-block:: yaml
    :caption: inventory/host_vars/<hostname>.yml